FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ```

 ## FusionAuth Work
-This guide assumes you have installed FusionAuth by following the [5 minute getting started guide](https://fusionauth.io/docs/v1/tech/getting-started/5-minute-docker).
+This guide assumes you have installed FusionAuth by following the [5 minute getting started guide](https://fusionauth.io/docs/v1/tech/getting-started/5-minute-docker), and have Node.js installed.
 You should be able to log in to FusionAuth at http://localhost:9011/admin and your Node.js test app at http://localhost:3000.

 > You can't use the [online FusionAuth sandbox](https://sandbox.fusionauth.io/admin) for this tutorial because you need to point the webhooks and emails to fake localhost services.